Site Specific Safety and Health Program

 ** Please review chapter 22 for additional details

 Noise: Noise exposure will be a concern, so all operations must be coordinated with the Consigli Superintendent to limit any excess noise impact on the surrounding areas.
-All activities and tasks which may cause loud noise will be monitored.
+All activities and tasks which may cause loud noise will be monitored and building occupants will be notified of locations and dates/times of potential elevated noise levels.

 ** Please review chapter 29 for additional details